How to Detect iOS FaceID Keychain Exploits Using AI

 threatCode The last six characters of the threat code specify the OS, allowing the Threat Resolution Center to address the attack on the affected device.

-The following is a code sample for native iOS apps, which uses all values in the specification above for Detect iOS FaceID Keychain Exploits:
+The following is a code sample for native iOS apps, which uses all values in the specification above for Detect Apple iOS FaceID Keychain Exploit:

 Important!
 Replace all placeholder instances of <Context Key> with the specific name of your threat event context key across all language examples.
 This is crucial to ensure your code functions correctly with the intended event data.
 For example, The <Context Key> could be the message, externalID, OS Version, reason code, etc.

-Releasing and Publishing Mobile Apps with Detect iOS FaceID Keychain Exploits
+Releasing and Publishing Mobile Apps with Detect Apple iOS FaceID Keychain Exploit

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: